m5stack/m5-docs/docs/en/api/power.md

 **Description:**

-This function check battery level.
+This function checks if the battery is fully charged.

 **Function argument**

-no argument.
+No argument.

 **Function return value**

-true:battery is full
+true: Full charged,
-false:battery is not full
+false: Not full charged.

 **Definition:**